 MGMT 5250 Consultative Management for Business Function Professionals

 This course introduces students to the consultative style of management required for functional professionals to be effective with their internal clients.
 The course draws on a wide range of management theory and practice to help students develop the interpersonal, analytical, and technical skills required for consultative contributions.
 The course will address such topics as relationship and internal client management, intervention frameworks and their application, project management, ethical issues in consulting, and implementation issues.

 MGMT 5420 Employee and Labor Relations

-This course examines the broad range of concepts and practices that arise out of the relationship between an organization and its employees.
-It covers the core topics of labor relations, including organizing, collective bargaining, and the grievance process.
-It further examines trends in unionization and the impact of these trends on employees and organizations.
-The course also examines broader employee relations issues such as managing diversity, arbitration/mediation, downsizing, performance appraisal, implied contracts, and statutory rights.
+Examines the broad range of concepts and practices that arise out of the relationship between an organization and its employees.
+Covers the core topics of labor relations, including organizing, collective bargaining, and the grievance process.
+Examines trends in unionization and the impact of these trends on employees and organizations.
+Also examines broader employee relations issues such as managing diversity, arbitration/mediation, downsizing, performance appraisal, implied contracts, and statutory rights.

 MGMT 5674 Negotiation Strategies